vahekhumaryan/wifi-speed-logger/README.md

 # wifi-speed-logger
-The script runs every minute and logs down the wifi speed.
+The script runs every minute and logs down the wifi speed to a CSV file.